-Considering a first phone for your child?
+Considering a smartphone for your child?
 Read this first!

-✓ If you're considering a phone for your child, use our Phone Options matrix to help guide your decision.
+✓ If you're considering a smartphone for your child, take the time to understand all of your options.

-Parents have told us they don’t feel sufficiently informed to select an age-appropriate phone for their child.
+Parents who are ready to give their child a phone often don’t feel sufficiently informed to select an age-appropriate options for their child.
 And when they do get a phone for their child, many feel regretful and overwhelmed by the resulting parenting challenges.

-To help you with this major family decision and transition, we have created a matrix to outline the range of current options.
-The phones an dwatches below allow your child to stay in touch (with Grandma!) while avoiding unnecessary risks and needless temptations.
+To help parents understand the options and choose the least amount of tech to meet changing communication needs, we created a matrix that outlines the range of current options.
+The phones and watches below allow your child to stay in touch while avoiding unnecessary risks and needless distractions.

 Simple Phone & Watch Options